 The car door opens, and I leap out in enthusiasm.
 But ouch!
-That Market Common pavement is hot on my paws.
-Luckily Grammie brought my doggie sunscreen to the beach.
+That pavement is hot on my paws.
+Luckily my excellent people brought my doggie sunscreen to the beach.
 It’s made specifically for pets because it doesn’t have zinc oxide, which isn’t good for us.
 It’s the perfect protection for my tender paw pads on the hot asphalt and sand, and for the pink noses of my friends and those with shorter hair who can burn just as easily as humans.

 Now for the rules to remember: during the summer months, until after Labor Day, we can enjoy the beach before 10am and after 5pm.
 However, the stretch of beach from 13th Avenue South to 21st Avenue North doesn’t allow dogs at any time.
 But there’s plenty of other nearby spots to take us, including the area around Springmaid Pier, as well as Myrtle Beach State Park.
 And lastly, just like you would any other place, don’t forget to bring poop bags to clean up after us.
 Leaving my #2 in the dune-grass can harm the sensitive ecology of this place.